Hike to the Summit of Granite Mountain

 Added by Casey Sullivan

-- A non-technical summit to the fire lookout offering amazing views of the entire Central Washington Cascades
+Granite Mountain is a non-technical summit to the fire lookout offering amazing views of the entire Central Washington Cascades.
+This is a steep hike with avalanche danger in winter and spring months.

 The trek up Granite Mountain is a strenuous and fairly steep hike located east of Seattle and west of Snoqualmie pass off of I-90.
 Take exit 47 and turn North to a T intersection, park at the Pratt lake Trailhead at approximately 1860' and right beside I-90.